deltachat/deltachat-pages/_posts/2020-06-24-june-updates.md

 <img src="../assets/blog/2020-06-blur.jpg" width="200" style="float:right; clear:both; margin-left:.2em; margin-bottom:.2em;" alt="A blurred image" />
 Shot a photo you want to post - but there are some **details on the photo you do not want to be spread?**
-A license plate, a clock with the date, an marker on a jacket that will identify the person, a face?
+A license plate, a clock with the date, a marker on a jacket that will identify the person, a face?

 With the new _blur_ tool (5th icon in the screenshot aside), you can easily remove these details from an image before posting.
 Currently, this feature is available on Android only.